 The key to the solar backpack is the fact that it has a lithium-ion battery pack inside to store this energy.
 One hour of sunlight might charge your phone for a short time, but a full 10-hour charge provides up to 55 hours of stored energy.
 For those cloudy days, the packs also have an AC adapter that allows you to charge the battery using your car's power.
 The packs come with a variety of cell phone adapters and a USB plug for your MP3 player.

 There are several companies manufacturing solar backpacks and they range in price from $75 to $250.
 The less expensive models generally only have a single panel and, as a result, less overall capacity.
 One company has even introduced a more robust version in the form of an over-the-shoulder bag that can generate a whopping 15 watts of energy -- enough juice to charge your laptop.
 That kind of versatility comes with a heftier price tag.
 You can plan on spending $500 for anytime, anywhere laptop power.

-For more information on solar-powered backpacks, solar-powered backpack applications and other travel gadgets visit the links on the next page.
+For more information on solar-powered backpacks, solar-powered backpack applications and other travel gadgets visit the links below.

 - Lim, Andrew.
 "Black Hills Solar Backpack: Sunny delight."
 Crave.cnet.co.uk.
 Jan.
 21, 2009. http://crave.cnet.co.uk/accessories/0,39101000,49300697,00.htm

 - "Solar Powered Backpack."
 Ecogeek.org.
 June 16, 2006. http://www.ecogeek.org/content/view/117/

 - "The Voltaic Solar Powered Backpack."
 Green-logic.net, 2009.http://www.green-logic.net/voltaic-solar-powered-backpack.html